Mobile-first solution for children’s penpal

 My team and I formed a very cohesive and well rounded group.
 We worked on the different strengths that each individual could bring to the table.

 I felt comfortable going out interviewing people and, by leading with empathy, I could easily pinpoint user’s frustrations and highlight their expectations.

-It was exciting taking part in the Design Studio workshop, iterate with stakeholders, and see where their expectations were overlapping with those of their users.
+It was exciting taking part in the Design Studio workshop, iterating with stakeholders, and seeing where their expectations were overlapping with those of their users.
 It was personally gratifying realising that, during the workshop, my ideas were positively acknowledged by the client.

 As a team we managed to extract values from all research and design activities and put that value back into a solution that allowed us to achieve all the planned objectives.

 Do you like what you’ve seen?
 Contact me on firstname.lastname@example.org